 This auditor's report relates to the annual financial report of the Shire of Victoria Plains for the year ended 30 June 2020 included on the Shire's website.
 The Shire's management is responsible for the integrity of the Shire's website.
 This audit does not provide assurance on the integrity of the Shire's website.
 The auditor's report refers only to the annual financial report described above.
 It does not provide an opinion on any other information which may have been hyperlinked to/from this annual financial report.
-If users of the annual financial report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited annual financial report to confirm the information contained in this website version of the annual financial report.
+If users of the annual financial report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited annual financial report.